What is Fasting?

 Essentially, your body has two modes.
 There’s a “storage mode” that happens while you eat.
 And then, there’s a “burning mode” that happens when you’re not eating.

-This is why people swear by the benefits of fasting for weight loss.
+This is why every fasting specialist I know swears by the benefits of fasting for weight loss.
 This burning mode is why it works.
 It’s also the primary reason for the health benefits of fasting.

 Our bodies are really powerful.
 They naturally burn calories, repair cells, and keep us going.
 However, our current lifestyle, which has us eating all the time, gives our body no time to work its magic.